 Messages are the core of telematics communication — they are the raw material for any decisions and insights.
 You don’t need to make a REST API request to view messages, Toolbox presents detailed message information in the chronological order and allows easy flicking through hundreds of lines (just click an arrow button ->).
 Message viewer is particularly helpful for debugging but you can come up with countless uses depending on your tasks and issues.

 For instance, you set up a tracker to send messages every 20 seconds, but suspect that fewer are coming.
 You can filter messages by ident of the target tracker and look through the timestamps to see if messages arrive as frequently as expected.

-The copy button in the action column allows copying the entire message content in JSON format and pasting it either to a text editor, or email to a hardware manufacturer or wherever else you may need.
+The copy button in the action column allows copying the entire message content in JSON format and pasting it either to a text editor, an email to a hardware manufacturer or wherever else you may need.

 Filters simplify search